iteria-app/lowcode/README.md

 2. Install [Lowcode Chrome Extension](https://github.com/iteria-ui/lowcode/tree/master/packages/browser-extension)

-- Go to /packages/browser-extension
+- Go to /packages/browser-extension folder in repository.
 - `yarn install` to install dependencies.
+(You have to use yarn)
 - `yarn run dev:chrome` to start the development server for chrome extension
 - `yarn run dev:firefox` to start the development server for firefox addon
 - `yarn run dev:opera` to start the development server for opera extension